kennyfrc/lichess-artist/README.md

+# Lichess Artist

+This is a fork of [Chess Artist](https://github.com/fsmosca/chess-artist), which has been adapted to have the following:
+1. Lichess-style annotations
+2. Allow lc0 engines

+The reason behind the two is that it allows users to do supervised learning using [Daniel Uruanga's Lc0 Training Tool](https://github.com/kennyfrc/trainingdata-tool).

+Tested engines:
+* Stockfish (Search eval)
+* Lc0 (Search eval)

+---

 # Chess Artist
 A python script and exe file that can analyze games in the pgn file, annotate epd file, test engine on chess puzzles or problems and can generate chess puzzles.